maiertech/website/src/routes/posts/how-to-make-sveltekit-hmr-work-with-gitpod/index.md

 would still break for me.
 I narrowed this issue down to my browser extension [uBlock Origin](https://ublockorigin.com/) being the culprit.
 Any other ad blocker extension might interfere, too.
-Therefore, I run Gitpod workspaces only inside an icognito window inside my browser.
+Therefore, I run Gitpod workspaces only inside an incognito window inside my browser.

 ## Credits